 Please note that acceptance to SFA does not secure admission into the Lumberjack Link-Ed program.
 You will need to submit a separate application for the program.
 Information about this application process will be sent to you once you have been accepted to SFA.

 Graduate programs and requirements

-The Department of Education Studies offers these two graduate degree programs for students interested in advanced degrees:
+The Department of Education Studies offers several graduate degree programs for students interested in advanced degrees.